AHS Centaur: Original design

-In early 1923, the Ocean Steamship Company (a subsidiary of Alfred Holt's Blue Funnel Line) decided that a new vessel would be required to replace the ageing Charon on the Western Australia to Singapore trade route.
+In early 1923, the Ocean Steamship Company, a subsidiary of the Blue Funnel Line, decided that a new vessel would be required to replace the ageing Charon on the Western Australia to Singapore trade route.
 The vessel had to be capable of simultaneously transporting passengers, cargo, and livestock.
-She also had to be capable of resting on mud flats out of the water as the tidal variance in ports at the northern end of Western Australia was as great as 8 m.
+She also had to be capable of resting on mud flats out of the water, as the tidal variance in ports at the northern end of Western Australia was as great as 8 m.